EU lawmakers push to bolster rights of stranded air travellers

-The lawmakers' vote on Wednesday takes Europe closer to tightening rules on compensation, by limiting the exemptions airlines can use to avoid payouts for a flight delay or cancellation.
+The lawmakers' vote on Wednesday takes Europe closer to tightening rules on compensation, by limiting the exemptions for airlines that result in payouts for a flight delay or cancellation being rare.

 Under the proposed rules, a delay could trigger compensation of up to 600 euros ($810), depending on the length of time involved and flight distance.